vmware-archive/hillview/README.md

 Alternatively, if you have IntelliJ Ultimate you can create an empty project in the hillview folder, and then import three modules (from File/Project structure/Modules, add three modules: web/pom.xml, platform/pom.xml, and the root folder hillview itself).
+After running `mvn install` in platform you should also mark the following directories as generated sources: `platform/target/generated-sources/protobuf/*`

 ## Using git to contribute